hugorodet-poly/ComputeCanada_Workshop_VisionIC/README.md

 ```
 This tells SLURM that every time you subit a job, you do so under the lab's resource allocation.

 Don't hesitate to define as many aliases and evironment variables as you want/need.
+We'll cover some more of them in latter sections.

 ## Python Setup